-With these parents, a career in show business was natural.
+With this family, a career in show business was natural.
 Gaye began to work at age 3 as the Campbell's Soup girl on live TV, followed by more than 30 years of consistent appearances on stage, film, television and radio, as both actress and singer.
 She was a soloist with Sing Out Los Angeles, the local Up with People cast as a teenager.
 She has been a member of SAG-AFTRA since she was three years old.
-She was elected Delegate for the 2017 and 2019 Conventions and is active with the Membership First party.
-In 2019, she ran for the Los Angeles Local Board and serves as Co-Chair of the MOVE committee (Members Organizing Volunteer Efforts) and Chair of the Open Board Meeting Committee..
+She was elected Delegate for the 2017 and 2019 Conventions and is the Communications Director for the Membership First party.
+She serves in the Los Angeles Local as Co-Chair of the MOVE committee (Members Organizing Volunteer Efforts) and Chair of the Open Board Meeting Committee.
 She plays a school administrator on the reboot of "Saved by the Bell" for Peacock, NBC's streaming service.
 She worked on the CBS shows "Criminal Minds" (8 Years as a BAU agent) and "The Big Bang Theory" (6 Years in the cafeteria scenes).
 On the ABC comedy, "The Mayor", she played the Mayor's Receptionist.
 She worked on the film "Moneyball" and the shows "Criminal Minds:Beyond Borders", "Rizzoli & Isles", "Eastwick", and many other TV shows.
 She has been used as a technical advisor for childbirth scenes.
-As a double Gemini, she has many interests and talents.
+As a Double Gemini, she has many interests and talents.
 She was a Casting Director for actor Robert Conrad's production company and loved being on the other side of the camera, while she was apprenticing to become an astrologer.
 At 19, she was a cover girl for Seventeen magazine's "California Girls" issue and was featured in a four page article about how she successfully combined her show business career with her spirituality as a member of Self Realization Fellowship, where she taught Sunday school and ran Youth Retreats for years.
-She was a Girl Scout throughout her childhood and was a Girl Scout leader for teens in her late twenties.
+She was a Girl Scout throughout her childhood and was a Girl Scout leader for teens, while in her late twenties.
 In 2010, she was President of the AFI Associates, the fundraising group for the American Film Institute.
 She was co-chair for the world premieres of "Invictus", "The New World" and "The Pursuit of Happyness" and twice co-chaired the International Film Series.
 Gaye served for many years as the Community Health Educator for Planned Parenthood and was a Bradley Method Childbirth Educator for decades (starting four years before she gave birth to her daughter at home in 1985).
 She was one of the creators of "A Sound Beginning", a unique prenatal parenting program.
 She remains passionate about childbirth and parenting issues.
 Gaye is a lover of words.
 She reads daily and never goes anywhere without a crossword puzzle.
-After seeing the documentary "Wordplay", she was inspired to compete in The American Crossword Puzzle Tournament.
+After seeing the documentary "Wordplay", she was inspired to compete in The American Crossword Puzzle Tournament in person in 2007 and online in 2021.
 She was a winning contestant on the TV game show, "Merv Griffin's Crosswords".
-Her main hobby is knitting, which she has done almost every day since her mother taught her the craft at the age of 10.
+Her main hobby is knitting, which she has done almost every day since her mother taught her the craft at age 10.
 Gaye hosted a radio program called "Corners of the Heart" starting in 1990.
 The following year she moved her show to local cable television in Los Angeles.
-She was on every week, speaking about various inspirational topics, until the end of 2008.
+She was on every week, speaking about inspirational topics for 20 years.

-Gaye and her husband, Rick Gallavan, have been together since 1992 and have two adult children-his son, Brendan Gallavan, and her daughter, Skye Stolnitz Wathen.
+Gaye and her husband, Rick Gallavan, have been together since 1992 and have two adult children-his son, Brendan Gallavan, who works at Netflix and her daughter, Skye Stolnitz Wathen.
+Skye is married to Sean Wathen, a screenwriter.
+She is a TV and Film Co-Producer.
+Her credits include Borat Subsequent Moviefilm, Westworld, World War Z, Mission Impossible and Moneyball, plus many others.
+She sometimes hires her mom.
 Gaye Nelson has spent a lifetime creating magic in the worlds of spirituality, childbirth and entertainment.